 And amend he has.
-In a post just a few days ago, Westmaas describes how the galley has been reworked to add ports for the chef’s pleasure as well as a door to a stern platform to ease loading provisions.
+Recently, Westmaas redesigned the galley to add ports for the chef’s pleasure.
+Simultaneously, he added a door to a stern platform to ease loading provisions.
 (On a side note, if you’re a yacht chef, he welcomes your input on the design.)
-In another post, he describes how MCA safety regulations on damage stability–to which his megayacht will comply–have led to the decision to make the large engine room smaller.
+In yet another post, he describes how MCA safety regulations on damage stability led to reducing the large engine room.

-Expedition Yacht is filled with photos and detailed drawings of the hull and various rooms.
-It’s an interesting look into what’s clearly a labor of love.
+The Expedition Yacht blog, chockablock with photos and detailed drawings, is an interesting look into what’s clearly a labor of love.

 As for his choice of a shipyard in Columbia–specifically Cartegna–Westmaas acknowledges that the region isn’t known for yacht conversions.
-But it is home to the country’s navy as well a Dutch-owned shipyard, Navtech, which he visited and was impressed by.
-He has great hopes for a good working relationship.
+However, it is home to the country’s navy as well a Dutch-owned shipyard, Navtech.
+He visited the yard and was impressed, plus has great hopes for a good working relationship.

 I do as well.
 I’ll be following the conversion and post updates accordingly.